wallenby/pi_light_game/README.md

 ## About
-The game is similar to arcade game; Stacker, but with some changes here and there.
+The game is similar to the arcade game Stacker, but with some changes.

+There's no visual stacking, the stacking is more so done with points.

+There are also lives, whereas the original Stacker game only gives you one chance.
+(I believe)

 ## The Game